tiagokall/pm2-bashhook/README.md

     ```

     - `APP_NAME` is the name of the api **in pm2** and in the **url** defined on github or gitlab (eg: : `http://127.0.0.1:8888/APP_NAME`).
     - `secret` is the secret you put in github/gitlab to verify that the transaction is made by github/gitlab.
+If you're using bitbucket you must enter bitbucket IP here
     - `prehook` is the shell command executed in the `cwd` **(care of this)** of the app after the `pull` and before the `gracefullReload`.
     - `posthook` is the shell command executed in the `cwd` **(care of this)** of the app after making the `gracefullReload`.
     - `service` is the service used to make the http call (`github` is the default)